Internships

 Duties include:

-• Drafting copy and creating content for e-blasts via MailChimp, website via Squarespace, and visuals via Photoshop, and other promotional materials
+• Drafting copy and creating content for social media, e-blasts via MailChimp, website via Squarespace, and visuals via Photoshop, and other promotional materials

 • Managing social media channels (Twitter, Instagram, and Facebook)